papa-whisky/connect-x/README.md

   * Create overall layout, separate options screen and game board screen that can be switched between.
   * Populate options screen with necessary inputs, start button to begin game.
   * Once number of players entered, generate name inputs and color pickers.
+  * Make color selectable, and remove this option for other players.